 The projects included in this Long-Range Transportation Plan represent a broad array of projects.
-The list includes road widening projects along crowded arterial roads, improvements to the freeway system to provide additional capacity and relieve state Dedicated Revenue is defined as the revenue committed by the State DOT to fund planned State DOT projects
+The list includes road widening projects along crowded arterial roads, improvements to the freeway system to provide additional capacity and relieve bottlenecks, paving projects on gravel roads, as well as two new Missouri River crossings, among others.